IUDataStructuresCourse/course-web-page-spring-2025/lectures/more-dynamic-programming.md

 (row 3, column 3) and consult the choice that was made.

-The choice was D (delete), so that corresponds to aligning the last letter in X with a gap:
+The choice was D (delete), so that corresponds to aligning the last letter in S with a gap:

          Partial Solution      Remaining Strings
-    X    A                     GA
+    S    A                     GA
-    Y    _                     GGA
+    T    _                     GGA

 To get the rest of the solution, we move up one cell because the choice was D (delete).